-THE ESG GOVERNANCE STRUCTURE
+THE ESG GOVERNANCE STRUCTURE, APPROACH AND STRATEGY

 The Board has overall responsibility for the Group's ESG strategy and reporting.
-The Board is responsible for evaluating and determining the Group's ESG-related risks and ensuring that appropriate and effective ESG risk management and internal control systems are in place.
+The Board is responsible for evaluating and determining the Group's ESG-related risks and targets and ensuring that appropriate and effective ESG risk management and internal control systems are in place.
+We actively align our strategies with global trends and efforts by regularly setting targets for each category and evaluating our progress to ensure that we are continuously creating sustained value for our people and the planet.
+We are also committed to the ESG-related targets set and comprehensively considers these factors throughout our business activities.
+Our management also regularly tracks progress of ESG-related targets set by the Board and reports from time to time.